adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 The service will use the new monthly budget for the remainder of the current month, but for subsequent months, it will calculate the monthly budget by multiplying the daily budget amount by the number of days in the month.

-The service will update the monthly budget of an existing campaign by using the new formula only if you update the campaign’s budget; otherwise, the monthly budget remains unchanged and is enforced.
+The service will update the monthly budget of an existing campaign by using the new formula only if you update the campaign?s budget; otherwise, the monthly budget remains unchanged and is enforced.

 ## <a name="bidstrategytypes"></a>Bid Strategy Types
 Your bid strategy setting tells Bing Ads how you want to manage your bids.
 Whichever bid strategy you use, Bing Ads will always respect your budget limit.